The views, opinions and recommendations expressed in this article are solely those of the author and do not necessarily reflect those of PerfectBee.

 There are a number of additional methods for monitoring Varroa Mite levels including the alcohol wash method, the Varroa EasyCheck, and the ether roll.
 All are effective at estimating the number of mites attacking your colonies.

-Here are a few test kits available from the PerfectBee Store.
+A number of test kits are available from the PerfectBee Store.

 Varroa Mite Treatments